jgraves3gt/MeasurementUnits/README.md

 ***Please note that at this time there is no way to allow conversions between the measurement types (ie. Cannot convert a Mass Unit to Length)***

 ## Uses
-The following example converts 3.875 kilometers to miles by creating a kilometer object then calling the `FromLengthUnit()` method that is a part of each length unit class
+The following example converts 3.875 kilometers to miles by creating a mile object then calling the `FromLengthUnit()` method that is a part of each length unit class

 ```